Home Compare CSGP vs RF.PA

 Eurazeo SE holds the cleaner structural position, with the lead spread across valuation and stability.
 CoStar does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is mainly decided in valuation, with the rest of the profile carrying less weight.
-Eurazeo SE leads by 26 points on the overall comparison score.
+The overall score gap is 29 points in favour of Eurazeo SE.

 Trajectory Similarity